nithin-nkr/Desktop-Vaccine-slot-notifier-/README.md

 # Desktop-Vaccine-slot-notifier-
-A desktop notification system which will notify the current vaccine availability status  every hour .It finds the availability by using the pincode the user enters
+A desktop notification system which will notify the current vaccine availability status of the pincode location every hour.